voicegain/platform/how-to/edge-on-cloud/universal-deployment-guide.md

 ## <a name="step5"></a>Step 5: Deploy Voicegain Application
 Once you have received confirmation that your license has been updated (see [Step 4](#step4)) you are ready to deploy the Voicegain application to your cluster.

-From the [Voicegain Console](https://console.voicegain.ai "Voicegain Cloud Console") Load the Edge Cluster.
+From the [Voicegain Console](https://console.voicegain.ai "Voicegain Cloud Console") Load the Edge Cluster and under Cluster management select the Configuration tab.

 Next, choose the build version: